DThumma/3308-Project-8-Bit-World-Adventure/README.md

 Moving around the world map with your own unique character to explore and learn about world geography.

 #####Vision Statement:
-“Teaching geography to kids in the most entertaining way”
+“Teach geography to kids in the most entertaining way”

 #####Motivation:
 Create a fun and easy way to learn geography for all types of people